How much thinking do you do before you give student feedback?

 First off, the feedback isn’t any good because it’s all judgy, judgy.
 Depending on who’s giving the feedback, the presenter either ignores it or feels idolized (or horrible) because it becomes a popularity contest.

 Giving the presenter questions that require reflection and honesty, turns the tables so the presenter has the power of what they choose to answer.

-Some of the best feedback has been giving by students to students when doing critical thinking challenges.
+Some of the best feedback has been given by students to students when doing critical thinking challenges.
 Not sure what those are?
 Read this blog post What About Critical Thinking Challenges?

 Why is feedback so important?

-So, back to that teacher who told me I wouldn’t be a writer.
-She was my least favourite teacher ever, but luckily I had two teachers in the two following school years that not only encouraged my writing, they actively assisted me in improving.
+Back to that teacher that told me I wouldn’t be a writer.
+She was my least favourite teacher ever.
+Luckily I had two teachers in the two following school years that not only encouraged my writing, they actively assisted me in improving.
 They encouraged me and they still cheer me on!

 Change how your students ask for feedback.

 Then she explained she is teaching her students to ask better questions to get better feedback.
-Her students now ask questions like, “I’m working getting the punctuation right with quotation marks.
+There is an understanding in her classroom that if she responds with something crazy, it’s because she’s prompting them to ask a thoughtful question.
+Her students now ask questions like, “I’m working on getting the punctuation right with quotation marks.
 Have I used them correctly here?”